A New Code approach to teaching NLP

 Another aspect of the New Code approach to training and coaching is in the use of activities and games to develop content-free high performance states in participants.
 Once elicited, these states can be applied to any context where someone wants to enhance their performance.
 These high performance states are referred to as ‘content-free‘ as they arise as a by-product of the game or activity.
 They manifest in the present, thereby avoiding the use of sense memory as a source of resources for high performance.
 In effect they are uncontaminated by specific memory content.

 The use of content-free high performance states leads to more robust changes and better generalisations of those changes into people’s lives.
 It is also congruent with the idea that ethical application of NLP be content-free.
 It avoids any risk of imposing consultants’ values on their clients, which is a serious drawback of content oriented models for example conventional psychotherapy, counselling or management consulting.

 (Note: If you would like to learn more about the New Code of NLP you can get a copy of our latest Kindle book ‘AEGIS: Patterns for extending your reach in life, work & leisure’ by Jules Collingwood, NLP Trainer.
 For only $4.99 here).

 Did you enjoy this piece?
 Share it with your friends!

 If teaching or learning is experiential, then the testing should be experiential also.
 If students are given reading then a written test is appropriate.
 We test people in the same form or code in which they have leant.
 This is referred to as code congruence.

 In recent years the art of framing has entered into the political arena due to the influential book by George Lakoff, Moral Politics.
-We now hear politicians in Australia, especially the Prime Minister Kevin Rudd, talking about frames and framing.
+We now hear politicians in Australia, especially the former Prime Minister Kevin Rudd, talking about frames and framing.
 The politician or party who has the best frames and skills for framing the agenda has a clear advantage.